 Lodging expenses are reimbursed for service members on PCS orders.

 - Temporary lodging expense, or TLE, is designed to partly reimburse relocating service members and families for the cost of meals and lodging at either the old duty station or the new one.
 These expenses can be reimbursed for up to 10 days for moves within the continental United States and up to five days while still in CONUS for moves to locations outside the continental United States.

 - Temporary lodging allowance, or TLA, reimburses service members making OCONUS moves for lodging on arrival at the overseas duty station and on departure from the overseas duty station.
 It may cover up to 60 days while you wait for installation housing or search for off-installation housing.

-If you choose to stay in off-installation lodging, you may need a nonavailability statement to be reimbursed for TLE or TLA.
-More information is available from your military and family support center or on the Defense Travel Management Office website.
+If you choose to stay in off-installation lodging, you may need a non-availability statement in order to be reimbursed for TLE or TLA.
+More information is available from your Military and Family Support Center or on the Defense Travel Management Office website.

 When installation housing waitlists are long

 If this is the case, you may need to find a rental apartment or other lodging while you wait for installation housing.

 - The waiting list — Before moving, contact your new installation's housing office to get an idea of how long you will have to wait before being offered installation housing.
 Find contact information on MilitaryINSTALLATIONS.
 Be sure to put your name on the housing list as soon as you are eligible.
 Policies vary by service and by installation, so check with the installation housing office for details.
 Because housing waiting lists can change overnight, be sure to check back often.